Phase transition and evidence of fast-scrambling phase in measurement-only quantum circuit: Numerical analysis

 As the third quantity, negativity is considered.
 It can be efficiently calculated in stabilizer formalism, as proposed in Refs. \cite{Shi2020,Sang2021}.
 As in the calculation of the TMI, we consider four contiguous subsystems, $\{A,B,C,D\}$.
 Then, we define the negativity as

 where $\rho_{AB}$ is a reduced density matrix for $A\cup B$ subsystem and $\Gamma_B$ denotes the partial transpose of the $B$ subsystem.
 This quantity extracts quantum entanglement \cite{Groisman2005,MacCormack2021}, and intuitively, its value gives the total number of Bell state spanned between $A$ and $B$ subsystems \cite{Sang2021}.
-The practical calculation shows that the values of $N_{AC}$ are actually small \cite{Shi2020,Sang2021,Sharma2022}, but they give useful information complementary to other physical quantities.
+The practical way of calculation is mentioned in Appendix A. The practical calculation shows that the values of $N_{AB}$ are actually small \cite{Shi2020,Sang2021,Sharma2022}, but they give useful information complementary to other physical quantities.